-response the growing sophistication of wildlife crime networks, we've developed HAWK (Hostile Activity Watch Kernel): a real-time preventive intelligence gathering and information management system that monitors criminal networks and provides actionable inputs to enforcement officials.
-The system is being implemented by the Kerala, Karnataka and Tamil Nadu forest departments.
+In response to the growing sophistication of wildlife crime networks, we've developed HAWK (Hostile Activity Watch Kernel): a real-time preventive intelligence gathering and information management system that monitors criminal networks and provides actionable inputs to enforcement officials.
+The system is being implemented state-wide by the Kerala Forest Department.

 Another area of focus is ensuring that India's frontline forest personnel are trained, equipped and motivated to protect the nation's natural heritage.
 Through our Guardians of the Wild project (a.k.a. the Van Rakshak project), we conduct Wildlife Crime Prevention workshops on subjects ranging from crime scene investigation to snare detection and removal.

-So far, we've trained and equipped over 21,000 frontline personnel in more than 150 Protected Areas across India (and trans-boundary areas in Bhutan).
-The forest departments of 23 states have also joined our Supplementary Accident Assurance scheme (the only such pan-India NGO-run scheme), which currently covers over 21,000 frontline personnel under an ex-gratia umbrella.
-More than 500 families have already benefitted from the initiative.
+Thus far, we've trained and equipped over 18,000 frontline personnel in more than 150 Protected Areas across India (and trans-boundary areas in Bhutan).
+The forest departments of 23 states have also joined our Supplementary Accident Assurance scheme (the only such pan-India NGO-run scheme), which currently covers over 20,000 frontline personnel under an ex-gratia umbrella.

 ACROSS INDIA, WILDLIFE is plagued by innumerable threats that demand an immediate response.
 These issues worsen when responses are slow at the field level, eventually demanding greater logistical and financial investments.
 We've found that committed grassroots agencies can alleviate such problems in a timely manner, but are unable to act due to a lack of funds, expertise or logistical support.
-Through our Rapid Action Projects (RAPs), we collaborate with and support grassroots organisations, government agencies community stakeholders, providing help where and when it's most needed.
+Through our Rapid Action Projects (RAPs), we collaborate with and support grassroots organisations, government agencies and community stakeholders, providing help where and when it's most needed.

 Working with grassroots partners, we've helped mitigate bird trapping in the Bhoj Wetland, a Ramsar site, in Madhya Pradesh.
 We've trained Nyishi tribals to manufacture artificial hornbill beaks for ceremonial headgear in Arunachal Pradesh.
 We've staged mock drills to mitigate human-bear conflict in Nilagiri, Odisha, and conducted surveys to assess the status of leatherback sea turtle nesting sites in the Nicobar Islands.
-We've undertaken a community-based approach to conserving sea horses in the Palk Bay region and helped form 'Hope Troopers' teams, wherein members were drawn from among the local communities, to mitigate humanleopard conflict in the Jaipur district, Rajasthan.
-Over 700 Rapid Action Projects we've initiated thus far spanning 28 states and six union territories, and have impacted over 90 species of flora and fauna and their habitats.
+We've undertaken a community-based approach to conserving sea horses in the Palk Bay region and helped form teams of 'Hope Troopers', drawn from among the local communities, to mitigate human-leopard conflict in the Jaipur district, Rajasthan.

+The over 650 Rapid Action Projects we've initiated thus far span 25 states and three union territories, and have impacted over 30 species of mammals, reptiles, birds and fish.

-© Adhith Swaminathan
+© Adhith Swaminathar